Career Placement Data

 Director of Molecular Biology Research

-Dr. Treff is the Principal Investigator for the REI division’s Molecular Genetics Basic Science Research Laboratory and an Associate Professor of Obstetrics and Gynecology at Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ.
-Dr. Treff’s background is in biochemistry, molecular biology, and genetics with emphasis in reproductive and stem cell biology.
+Nathan Treff is the Principal Investigator for the REI division’s Molecular Genetics Basic Science Research Laboratory and an Associate Professor of Obstetrics and Gynecology at Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ.

 Education

-He obtained his Ph.D. in Biochemistry from Washington State University and conducted postdoctoral fellowships at the University of Wisconsin-Madison and The Serono Reproductive Biology Institute.
+Ph.D. in Biochemistry from Washington State University and postdoctoral fellowships at the University of Wisconsin-Madison and the Serono Reproductive Biology Institute.

 Research Interests